 For the footer insert a smaller version of your logo with contact details and any links to your social media accounts.
 It should look something like this:

-Now's it's time to put the final touches on the design.
+We've used a template for this website, but you can always alter it to add those final touches on the design.
 From the Theme menu, you can tweak the site to reflect your brand.
 Whether you want a fresh color scheme or a full overhaul of the background, fonts and entire UI, you can do it.

 There's just one last step.
 Head to the Configure tab to adjust how your site will look when people share your link.
 Add a title, a description and a cover image - and don't forget to customize the URL to your liking.